William Legge, 2nd Earl of Dartmouth

-William Legge, 2nd Earl of Dartmouth, PC, FRS (20 June 1731 – 15 July 1801), styled as Viscount Lewisham from 1732 to 1750, was a British statesman who is most remembered as the namesake of Dartmouth College.
+William Legge, 2nd Earl of Dartmouth, PC, FRS (20 June 1731 – 15 July 1801), styled as Viscount Lewisham from 1732 to 1750, was a British statesman who served as Secretary of State for the Colonies from 1772 to 1775, during the initial stages of the American Revolution.
+He is also the namesake of Dartmouth College.

-Background
+Early life

 Dartmouth was the son of George Legge, Viscount Lewisham, who died when Dartmouth was one year old.
 His mother was Elizabeth, daughter of Sir Arthur Kaye, 3rd Baronet.
-Having entered Trinity College, Oxford, in 1748, he succeeded his grandfather in the earldom in 1750.
+He entered Trinity College, Oxford, in 1748, and succeeded his grandfather in the earldom in 1750.